ARM-software/arm-trusted-firmware/docs/firmware-design.rst

    -  Secure region of DRAM (top 16MB of DRAM configured by the TrustZone controller)

-   When BL32 (for AArch64) is loaded into Trusted SRAM, its NOBITS sections are allowed to overlay BL2.
-This memory layout is designed to give the BL32 image as much memory as possible when it is loaded into Trusted SRAM.
+   When BL32 (for AArch64) is loaded into Trusted SRAM, it is loaded below BL31.

 When LOAD\_IMAGE\_V2 is disabled the memory regions for the overlap detection mechanism at boot time are defined as follows (shown per API):